lunarc/lunarc_docs/docs/getting_started/login_howto.md

 There are two main ways of accessing the LUNARC systems:

  * The LUNARC HPC desktop, described in a separate [guide](using_hpc_desktop.md)
- * Terminal and command-line tools
+ * Terminal and command-line tools, described below

 ???- question "Prefer a video?"